rtbo/rkz/ReadMe.txt

-rkz 1.0.1
+rkz 1.1.0
 Rémi Thebault <remi.thebault@gmail.com>

-Computes compression factor of several gases and mixtures in conditions of pressure and temperature using the Redlich-Kwong equation of state.
+Computes compression factor of several gases and mixtures in conditions of pressure and temperature using the either of the following equations of state:
+  - Van der Waals
+  - Redlich-Kwong (default)
+  - Soave-Redlich-Kwong
+  - Peng-Robinson

                                                            PV
-The compression factor of a gas is defined as Z = ---.
+The compression factor for a mole of gas is defined as Z = --.
-                                                  nRT
+                                                           RT

 A range can be provided instead of scalar values for pressure or temperature.
 In such case, the result is written in CSV format with one Z value per combination